francois-vincent/clingon/README.rst

 a value.
 When calling your script, clingon not only checks the types of your parameters, but also:

-- Any missing required parameters,
+- Any missing required parameter,
 - Unrecognized parameter or option,
 - Duplicate option,
 - Missing value of option,